 The proof-of-stake model uses cryptocurrency staking to validate transactions.
 Validators verify transaction blocks on the blockchain to earn staking rewards.

 What Is Staking, and How Does It Work?

 Staking is a popular method of earning passive crypto income.
 You have to commit digital assets to a blockchain network for a certain amount of time.
 You earn interest based on the amount staked and the length of the investment period.

 The blockchain appoints some stakeholders as validators.
 Validators are responsible for verifying transactions and adding new blocks to the blockchain.
 They receive staking rewards when the network mints new coins.

 Learn more about how crypto staking works.

 Crypto staking is among the simplest crypto investments today.
 Here is how to stake crypto:

 Create your account with a crypto staking platform.
-If you don’t know any good staking platform, then keep reading, as we’ll discuss some excellent options later.
+If you don’t know of any good staking platforms, then keep reading, as we’ll discuss some excellent options later.

 Choose a digital asset to stake.
 Some platforms offer specific staking coins.
 Check if a platform has the coin you need.